Practices

 Action learning helps us see what's happening

-Action learning is about learning by doing: asking a question, beginning an enquiry, taking action, seeing what works, evaluating that and re-designing for the next action.
+Action learning is about learning by doing: asking a question, beginning an enquiry, taking action, seeing what works, evaluating that and re-designing for the next action—cycles of activated learning.
 It’s not an academic discipline, but a way for us to tackle real issues, consider consequences, seek answers from lived experience and develop competence.

 View our projects